 The remaining 13,702,555 restricted shares issued under the Global Agreement were to be released from escrow upon satisfaction of certain market capitalization levels (based on the number of outstanding shares at the average closing price of the previous sixty trading days) and average daily trading volume (for the previous sixty trading days).
 These potentially issuable shares were to be released in three equal tranches, subject to the satisfaction of the related milestones, at which time such shares were to be released from escrow and delivered to the sellers.
 On November 30, 2007, the first of these milestones was met and 4,567,518 shares were released from escrow and delivered to the sellers.
 During May 2008, the second market-related milestones under the Global Agreement were satisfied, which resulted in the release of an additional 4,567,518 shares of common stock being held in escrow.
 During 2009, 652,503 shares of the remaining shares of common stock held in escrow were released upon the approval of the board of directors and the balance of 3,915,016 shares held in escrow were forfeited and returned to the Company for cancelation for failure to meet the remaining milestones by September 7, 2009, the deadline for achieving the milestones.
 The Company accounted for these potentially issuable shares as share-based compensation, for shares of common stock that contain a market condition.
-The Company determined the value of these shares to be \$369,969, or \$0.027 per share, and amortized this compensation over the periods of time in which the satisfaction of each of the three market capitalization and trading volume milestones.
+The Company determined the value of these shares to be \$369,969, or \$0.027 per share, and amortized this compensation over the periods of time in which the satisfaction of each of the three market capitalization and trading volume milestones were expected to be fulfilled.
+The Company originally estimated these time periods to be approximately three months for the first tranche of stock and two years for the second and third tranches.
 For accounting purposes, shares held in escrow are not considered outstanding, but are deemed to be potential dilutive shares for loss per share calculations.
-During the years ended December 31, 2009 and 2008, the Company amortized and recognized \$42,392 and \$165,712, respectively, of share-based compensation related to these shares.
+During the years ended December 31